Legal Studies

 Upon completion of this course, the student will be able to:

-- identify the practical procedural aspects of litigation, such as proper parties, jurisdiction, venue, claims, pleading, defaults, statutes of limitations, and various other motions.
+- identify the practical procedural aspects of litigation, including parties, jurisdiction, venue, claims, pleadings, defaults, and statutes of limitation.

-- compare and contrast the major duties and responsibilities of paralegals in various civil litigation practices.
+- differentiate between the roles, duties, and responsibilities of paralegals across various types of civil litigation practices.

-- identify ethical issues that arise in litigation.
+- analyze ethical issues that commonly arise in civil litigation.

 LA 312 Torts and Personal Injury